seanemile/seanamani/README.md

 - 👋 Hi, I’m @seanamani
-- 👀 I’m interested in Web Applications
+- 👀 I’m interested in all things crypto.
+I'm striving to be a fullstack etherium developer.
-- 🌱 I’m currently learning angular
+- 🌱 I’m currently learning Solidty
-- 💞️ I’m looking to collaborate on web applications
+- 💞️ I’m looking to collaborate on smart contracts
-- 📫 How to reach me seanamani.sa@gmail.com
+- 📫 How to reach me seanemile.se@protonmail.com

 <!---
 seanamani/seanamani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.